rafael-santiago/macgonuts/doc/Codingstyle.md

 ## Header files

-1. Headers files have to start with a copyright disclaimer (that you can get from ``macgonuts_types.h``, for example).
+1. Header files have to start with a copyright disclaimer (that you can get from ``macgonuts_types.h``, for example).

 2. Avoid ``#pragma once``, please.
 Use standard include guards.
 We do not want to force users to update their toolchain just for building our stuff, this is tech facism...
 Really!
 Good software projects must be ready to compile anywhere it should.
 Try to use the less possible because less is quicker and less headache prone.
-New features are awesome but it is a cutting point in practice.
+New features are awesome but they are a cutting point in practice.
 For example [``Boojum``](https://github.com/rafael-santiago/boojum) is ready to use ``C11 threading``, it is compiling in many environments but it is not linking!
 Due to ``libc`` inconsistences.
 Some OSes are using newest compiler versions but their library are still old.
 I am writing it in ``2023``!